Main Line :

+If you were granted a green card after being married for less than 2 years, you were granted conditional permanent resident status.
 This means that you are only allowed to live and work in the United States for two years.
-After this period, you must apply to remove conditions on green card or potentially face deportation.
+After this period, you must apply to remove conditions on your green card or potentially face deportation.

 As a former U.S. Citizenship and Immigration Services (USCIS) service officer, Marron Gebremeskel deeply understands the removal of conditions green card process.
-Schedule a consultation with the Law Office of Marron Gebremeskel, PLLC, for personalized advice.
+Schedule a consultation with Law Office of Marron Gebremeskel, PLLC, for personalized advice.

 A conditional green card lasts for 2 years.
 It is granted to immigrants who obtain permanent residency either through marriage to a U.S. citizen or lawful permanent resident and were not married for 2 years at the time they were granted resident status.